 Owning a home is not a prerequisite for raising children.
 My parents rented the first few homes that I grew up in.
 However, it is often front and centre when the nesting instincts kick into high gear.
 A spousal RRSP can be accessed for up to $25K for the down payment on a first home.
 If the higher income spouse also has a personal RRSP, it can be accessed in addition, for a total of $50K between the couple.

-Using the 2018 Ontario tax rates, that would save $22K in tax over the four year cycle for an average of $5575/year.
-It also has the advantage of giving the lower income spouse income that is attributed solely to them and therefore investable in a personal account with the investment income taxed in their hands.
+Using the 2018 Ontario tax rates, that would save $22K in tax over the four-year cycle for an average of $5575/year.
+It also has the advantage of giving the lower-income spouse income that is attributed solely to them.
+That means that it is investable in a personal account with the investment income taxed in their hands.
+More income-splitting.

 I don’t personally know anyone who has used this strategy.
 There are some pros and cons.